solovevserg/alenka/README.md

 Alenka is a free library restoring full Russian names from transliterated and short forms with statistically based probabilities

 ⚠ Library is work-in-progress.
-Fill free to join development.
+Feel free to join development.
 You can get me on [Telegram](https://t.me/sergsol)

 ## Advantages

 🌀 Natively in TypeScript

-🔢 Statictically trained
+🔢 Statistically trained

 ❤ Simple and friendly API